Sean Kelly (Irish republican): Release after the Good Friday Agreement

 Kelly was released in July 2000 under the terms of the Good Friday Agreement.
 During the Holy Cross dispute, Kelly was reported by Lt.
 Col. Tim Collins to be present during republican violence in Ardoyne.

 Kelly was returned to prison on 18 June 2005 when his early release was suspended amid allegations that he had been involved in rioting.
 Sinn Féin stated he was trying to calm tensions.
-Peter Hain, Northern Ireland Secretary, said that he had directed the arrest and return to prison of Kelly on the basis of ‘security information’ available to him.
-He said he was satisfied that Kelly "had become re-involved in terrorism".
-He was re-released on 28 July later the same year.
+Peter Hain, Northern Ireland Secretary, said that he had directed the arrest and return to prison of Kelly on the basis of "security information" available to him.
+He said he was "satisfied" that Kelly had become re-involved in terrorism.
+Kelly was re-released on 28 July the same year.
 The next day the IRA ordered an end to its armed campaign.

 Arrest after shooting incident

 In February 2013, Kelly was arrested in connection with a shooting incident which resulted in an 18-year-old male requiring emergency hospital treatment, after being shot in both legs, in what was described as a paramilitary-style attack.
 The PSNI later said that following inquiries, it was no longer being treated as such, but rather as a shooting.
 First minister Peter Robinson said the arrest could have "grave consequences" for the political process and called for a meeting with PSNI Chief Constable Matt Baggott, to find out how police are able to say that the shooting is not linked to paramilitaries and also to establish the background of the case.